TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/insights-python-configure.md

 ## Versioning

-1. Make sure your application is running a [version](https://github.com/census-instrumentation/opencensus-python/blob/master/setup.py#L32-L38) of Python that is supported by OpenCensus.
+1. Make sure your application is running a [version](https://github.com/census-instrumentation/opencensus-python/blob/master/setup.py#L32-L38) of Python that is supported by OpenCensus
-2. Upgrade to the latest version of [opencensus-ext-azure](https://pypi.org/project/opencensus-ext-azure/).
+2. Upgrade to the latest version of [opencensus-ext-azure](https://pypi.org/project/opencensus-ext-azure/)

-## Instrumentation Key
+### Instrumentation Key

 1. Make sure that the instrumentation key you specified in the `APPINSIGHTS_INSTRUMENTATIONKEY` environment variable or in your code corresponds to the Application Insights instance you are viewing.
 The key specified in your code takes precedence over the one specified in the environment variable.